 The 2030 Yolo Countywide General Plan (County of Yolo 2009) includes countywide goals and policies that it uses as a basis for evaluating development proposals and other land-use related activities within Yolo County.
 The Yolo Countywide General Plan was reviewed for applicable goals and policies; however, the goals or policies reviewed do not instruct or influence the avoidance or mitigating of environmental effects and therefore are not further described.
 All the Yolo County goals and policies related to agriculture, noise, traffic, biological resources, public services, cultural resources, and flooding or water resources are addressed as appropriate in the respective chapters throughout this appendix and the RDEIR/SDEIS.

+Yolo Bypass is largely zoned as Agricultural Intensive.
+Part of Yolo Bypass is designated as a Public Open Space and characterized by its passive or low management use.
+Residential and industrial properties are prohibited in this designation (County of Yolo 2009 and 2014)

 Yolo County Land Use Designations